Standards for Management of Institutional Data

 These standards and associated procedures support policy DM-01, Management of Institutional Data.

-These standards apply to all users of Indiana University information technology resources regardless of affiliation, and irrespective of whether those resources are accessed from on-campus or off-campus locations.
+These standards apply to all users of Indiana University information and information technology resources regardless of affiliation, and irrespective of whether these resources are accessed from on-campus or off-campus locations.

 These standards apply to all institutional data, and are to be followed by all those who capture data and manage administrative information systems using university assets.